Numerical shape optimization of the Canham-Helfrich-Evans bending energy

 To compute the perturbed averaged normal vector $\Av{\nubf}_t$ information of two neighboured elements are required at once.
-Under the assumption that the perturbation is ``small enough'' instead of measuring the angle with the perturbed averaged normal vector $\Av{\nubf}_t$, we can use the unperturbed one, compare Figure \ref{fig:angle_comp_av_nv}.
-In three dimensions, however, one has to project $\Av{\nubf}\circ \Tt^{-1}$ to the plane orthogonal to the perturbed tangent vector $\taubf_t$ and renormalize it to measure the correct angle
+Under the assumption that the perturbation is ``small enough'' instead of measuring the angle with the perturbed averaged normal vector $\Av{\nubf}_t$, we can use the unperturbed one.
+Starting in 2D for the derivation we consider the situation demonstrated in Figure \ref{fig:angle_comp_av_nv} where the unperturbed averaged normal vector is used to compute the angle in (c).
+Only, if the perturbation is too large, such that the unperturbed averaged normal vector $\Av{\bnu}$ does not remain between the perturbed co-normal vectors $\mubf_{R,t}$ and $\mubf_{L,t}$, a wrong angle is measured, which needs to be avoided.
+In the three dimensional setting, however, one has additionally to project $\Av{\nubf}\circ \Tt^{-1}$ to the plane orthogonal to the perturbed tangent vector $\taubf_t$ and renormalize it to measure the correct angle

-A simple example for demonstrating the necessity of projection \eqref{eq:proj_edge_ortho} is given as follows: if the two elements rotate by $\Tt$ around the axis $\Av{\nubf}\times \taubf_L$ then with $\sphericalangle(\mubf_{t},\Av{\nubf})$ a too small angle is measured from both sides indicating a wrong change of curvature.
+A simple example for demonstrating the necessity of projection \eqref{eq:proj_edge_ortho} is given as follows: if the two elements rotate by $\Tt$ around the axis $\Av{\nubf}\times \taubf_L$ no change of angle occurs.
+However, with $\sphericalangle(\mubf_{t},\Av{\nubf})$ a too small angle is now measured from both sides indicating a wrong change of curvature.

 Therefore, \eqref{eq:weak_form_normal_per} changes to